X2Y2-io/x2y2-sdk/README.md

 # X2Y2 SDK

-This SDK is a JavaScript library for selling and buying on X2Y2, so you don't need to interact with the X2Y2 API and smart contracts directly.
+This SDK is a JavaScript library for buying and selling on X2Y2, so you don't need to interact with the X2Y2 API and smart contracts directly.

+If you want to `GET` existings orders, offers, events, and contracts from X2Y2, without interacting with them, call the API directly per [the documentation](https://docs.x2y2.io/developers/api).

 ## Getting Started